Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I learned]
 - [Next]: [What's next]-->

+**2026-04-07**
+* Ermenrich: updated EU and HU ERM scripts adding OrderContext class.
+It really helped me update ERM scripts quickly, but as I copy and paste scripts from one country as a draft from another, there are still a few errors here and there (e.g. Italian delivery gets lost and reproduces for HU and EU).
+* Both: now that I only have PL ERM to update, I'm thinking of the next step which will be updating and creating a series of orders where the user selects delivery and payment option - that will allow me to test any combination of delivery/payment specifically or all of them.

 **2026-04-06**
 * Levenhuk: fixed order fee verification error for ES LVH, updated payment logic.
 Thanks to my autotests, it was discovered that COD doesn't work for orders 120+ EU as expected and managers decided to hide COD payment option for such orders
 * Ermenrich: updates ES ERM based on DE ERM and ES LVH, with the new payment logic